-A common question we are asked is if your roof is suitable for solar panels.
+A common question we are asked at Jewel Renewables, is if your roof is suitable for solar panels.
 Fortunately, most properties in the UK have roofs with a pitch between 30-50° which is suitable for solar panels.

 There are some key factors in understanding if solar panels are suitable for your home.